Learn from our Blog

 So, you've tried everything to clear your adult acne and it's still there...now what?

-Consult with your dermatologist about starting the prescription topical Tretinoin (Generic Retin-A).
-This product is nearly guaranteed to clear your acne and reduce post-acne scars with minimal side effects if used correctly.
+Try prescription topical tretinoin (generic Retin-A).
+This product is nearly guaranteed to clear your acne and reduce post-acne scars, also known as hyperpigmentation, with minimal side effects if used correctly.
 It's an effective adult acne treatment by shrinking enlarged pores and improving cell turnover within the pores to prevent them from clogging and becoming whiteheads or blackheads.
 It's possible acne may temporarily worsen until you see improvements, but stick with it and you'll notice a difference in as little as 4 to 6 weeks, versus up to 12 weeks from most over-the-counter products.

 With the right products, healthy habits, and tretinoin cream in your arsenal, you can say goodbye to your adult acne!